Russia strikes south Ukraine city, presses attacks in east

 The Ukrainian military’s General Staff said Sunday that Ukrainian troops thwarted Russian attempts to advance toward Sloviansk, the key Ukrainian stronghold in Donetsk, and other attacks elsewhere in the region.

-During a visit to the front lines Saturday, Russian Defense Minister Sergei Shoigu ordered “to further intensify the actions of units in all operational areas.”
+During a visit to the front lines Saturday, Russian Defense Minister Sergei Shoigu issued an order “to further intensify the actions of units in all operational areas.”

 The Russian military said it has struck Ukrainian troops and artillery positions in Donbas in the latest series of strikes, including a U.S.-supplied HIMARS multiple rocket launcher.
 The Russian claims couldn’t be independently verified.